samarsinghal/appmod-blueprints/platform/backstage/README.md

 This repo has following backstage templates which can be plugged in to your Internal Developer Portal via backstage readily:

+- `create-dev-and-prod-env` backstage template enables you to deploy 2 EKS clusters for Dev and Prod application environments
 - `eks-cost-monitoring` backstage template enables you to deploy an EKS cluster with cost monitoring tools on your cluster to enable your Kubernetes cluster with cost monitoring out of the box.
 - `eks-istio` backstage template enables you to deploy an EKS cluster with istio as service mesh for managing networking and telemetry for your micro services.
 - `eks-nvdia-gpu-efa` backstage template enables you to deploy an EKS cluster with GPU infrastructure to run ML and LLM based workloads.